Family of Tulalip man who told deputies ‘I can’t breathe’ during fatal struggle will get $1.75 million in Snohomish County settlement

 Documents uncovered during the lawsuit indicated that investigators for the SMART task force lobbied the county medical examiner to find Lacy’s death accidental.
 However, an independent pathologist hired by Lacy’s family concluded he died from axphyxiation.

-The trial was set to begin later this month.
+The trial was set to begin Monday.